broken/soulsifter-e/README.md

 A brief history
 ===============

 I originally housed my music in [Rapid Evolution](https://en.wikipedia.org/wiki/Rapid_Evolution).
-It was a sweet music app which work eventually ceased on.

-The mentions of RE are from where I previously housed my music - Rapid Evolution.
-It was an amazing music app which organized, analyzed key & bpm, and synced with songkick iirc.
-Development ceased on it though, and my music db was stuck inside and I wanted more control over the data.
+It was a great music app which organized, analyzed key & bpm, and synced with songkick iirc.
+Development ceased on it though, and my music db was stuck inside and I wanted control over that data.

 Thus, I created the first version of [SoulSifter](https://github.com/broken/soul-sifter) on Aug 17, 2012.
-There was a lot of syncing back & forth between the RE db & mine early on, but my philosophy was to not lock myself (or anybody else) in.
+There was a lot of syncing back & forth between the RE db & mine early on, since it lacked many of the features, but my philosophy was to not lock myself (or anybody else) in.
 All data was stored in MySQL so if something better came along you could write a script and move the data over.
-It was painful to build the UI using Xcode and Objective-C.
+The UI was using Xcode and Objective-C, and it was painful to write in.

 When I found out about Node-Webkit (later NW.js) and discovered you could write a desktop app using web APIs I was immidiately sold.
-The new [SoulSifter v0.0](https://github.com/broken/soulsifter) repository was just shy of two years later on Aug 13, 2014.
-The app flourished, features were added more quickly, the GUI looked much better, and most of the backend code was the same - compiling the C++ into native js components.
+The new [SoulSifter v0.0](https://github.com/broken/soulsifter) repository was founded just shy of two years later on Aug 13, 2014.
+The app flourished, features were added more quickly, the GUI looked much better, and most of the backend code was the same - compiling the backend C++ into native js components.
 However, it had its own pain points.
-The main one being it did not support drag & drop (which was required for DJing), so any upgrade the NW.js code would need to be hacked and recompiled which would take a full day.
-At one point I was having to compile in ffmpeg codec myself.
-I felt nw-gyp was the janky and not-often-looked at cousin of node-gyp.
-There was simply a lot of time wasted getting everything working that should have been given to feature development.
+The main one being it did not support drag & drop (which was required for DJing), so any upgrade to NW.js would need to be hacked and recompiled which would take a full day.
+At one point I was having to compile in the ffmpeg codec myself.
+It relied on nw-gyp, which was the janky and not-often-looked at cousin of node-gyp.
+There was simply a lot of time wasted getting everything working that should have been devoted to feature development.

-In Feb of 2023, at v0.18, I upgraded my laptop and libraries got out of wack to the point I was no longer able to build a working copy of SoulSifter.
-I was fed up with NW.js, and the promise of native file drag & drop Electron delivered inticed me to switch.
-In parallel, it seemed converting over to the new Electron framework would be faster then getting the current version working.
+On Feb of 2023, at v0.18, I upgraded my laptop and the libraries got out of wack to the point I was no longer able to build a working copy of SoulSifter.
+I was fed up with NW.js, and the promise of native file drag & drop that Electron delivered inticed me to switch.
+Plus, it seemed converting over to the new Electron framework would be faster then getting the current version working.
 It had been something I had wanted to do for some time, which had me limiting any new feature development anyways, and this was the forcing function.
-Now the third incarnation, [SoulSifter v1.0]() was born Feb 27, 2023.
-I've been working on SoulSifter in one form or another for over a decade, and I plan to work on it for decades to come.
+Now the third incarnation, [SoulSifter v1.0](https://github.com/broken/soulsifter-e) was born Feb 27, 2023, and I've been much happier on this new framework.
+Looking back, I've been working on SoulSifter in one form or another for over a decade, and I plan to work on it for decades to come.

 Release process